If you think it’s expensive to hire a professional, wait until you hire an amateur.” Red Adair

 Calculate the actual cost of recruitment

-HOURLY COST (gross salary + employer contributions + tax charges, etc.) of the employees involved
+HOURLY COST (gross salary + employer contributions + tax charges, etc.) of the employees involved x

-spent on each phase
+TIME spent on each phase

 Looking for a cheaper way of finding IT profiles?
 As developers are amongst the most rare profiles on the job market, we know that finding the one that will fit your needs is not easy.
 Luckily, help is on the way!
 Mynextcompany.io is the new Belgian platform that directly connects you with developers.
 Give it a try and see for yourself!